WildCodeSchool/java-tariff-manager/curriculum/blocks/9_Spring_Boot_REST/content.md

 ### What you will learn

-* Spring Boot (Web Dev): Spring MVC, Spring Data, Spring Security
+* Spring Boot (Web Dev): Spring MVC & Spring Data
-* Java and Relational Databases: JDBC
+* Spring Boot REST: OpenAPI, Swagger and JSON Data Binding
-* Persistence with ORM in Java: JPA
+* Securing REST Services with Spring Security

 ### What you should know